Debjyoti2004/SyncPad-v2/README.md

 ### 🌍 Open Source & Contributions

-I want **syncpad** to be open source so that other students and developers can explore and learn from it.
+I want **SyncPad** to be open source so that other students and developers can explore and learn from it.
 If you'd like to contribute—whether it's improving the UI, optimizing performance, or adding new features—feel free to open an issue or submit a pull request!

 ---